strimzi/strimzi.github.io/_posts/2018-06-11-using-strimzi-with-local-storage.md

 The persistent network attached storage is not tied to any particular node.
 So when the node where your Kafka broker is running suddenly crashes, Kubernetes will be able to reallocate your broker to different node in your cluster.
 This usually takes between several seconds and several minutes, depending on your cloud provider and storage implementation.
-The persistent volume with the data used by the given broker will be moved together with the broker.
+The persistent volume with the data used by the given broker will be reattached to the new node as well.
 So when the broker starts, it will find the same data which it used before.
 It will need to resync the partitions which it hosts, but it doesn't need to start from scratch.
 It has to resync only the records which it missed during the failover.